 Much of PR and marketing is less about delivering messaging and more about delivering entertaining, educational, and useful content.
 While some PR activities can surely generate impressions, leads, and conversions, PR is not necessarily a reliable demand-generator.
 Rather, it builds brand awareness and reputation over time.
 A good PR team will often need to shape and tell how a company was started or to explain the founder’s game-changing point-of-view.
 They work to open up channels of communication through speaking engagements, panel discussions, and expert commentary placements.
 All require the ability to tell a compelling story with a consistent voice across a variety of channels.

-The best PR leverages everything
+The best PR leverages every nugget of news

 A media placement is not just a media placement.
 Every piece of content should do double duty, be recycled, and leveraged for all it’s worth.
 Sure, it’s a tactical detail, but repurposing can magnify outcomes beyond your expectations.
 A company founder’s conference keynote can be a series of blog posts, or a podcast, or possibly distilled into a trade media pitch.
 Company milestones like an award or an acquisition can be amplified through earned and owned media, with an occasional paid post or initiative mixed in.
 But PR multi-purposing does not exist solely to squeeze all the juice from the lemon.
 It is a product of a comprehensive PR plan where the full marketing and communications orchestra plays in harmony.